nvzqz/condtype/README.md

 Choose Rust types at compile-time via boolean constants, brought to you by [Nikolai Vazquez](https://hachyderm.io/@nikolai).

-If you find this crate useful, consider
+If you find this library useful, consider
 [starring it][github] as well as [sponsoring](https://github.com/sponsors/nvzqz) or [donating once](https://paypal.me/nvzqz). 💖